LegoTypes/ha-synthetic-sensors/docs/Synthetic_Sensors_Integration_Guide.md

 The templates use the `state` special token to reference backing entities:

-1. **Backing Entity Registration**: The integration registers virtual entity IDs (e.g., `sensor.span_abc123_0_backing_current_power`) with the synthetic sensors package
+1. **Sensor-to-Backing Mapping**: The integration provides a mapping from sensor keys to backing entity IDs (e.g., `{"span_nj-2316-005k6_0dad2f16cd514812ae1807b0457d473e_power": "sensor.span_nj-2316-005k6_0dad2f16cd514812ae1807b0457d473e_backing_power"}`)
-2. **State Token Resolution**: When the formula uses `state`, it automatically calls the integration's data provideri to get the current value
+2. **State Token Resolution**: When the formula uses `state`, the package looks up the sensor key in the mapping to find the backing entity ID
-3. **No Variables Needed**: The backing entity is accessed directly through the `state` token, no variable mapping required
+3. **Data Provider Callback**: The backing entity ID is passed to the integration's data provider callback to get the current value

 So when you see: